$35 per weekly session

 Continuing Hybrid Navajo Weaving Techniques Class Description:

 Continuing Hybrid Navajo Weaving Techniques helps you develop and advance your Navajo techniques education with Diné instructors Jennie Slick and Gloria Begay.
 Beginning and Intermediate students will build on their knowledge to make more perfect joins, plan designs, and learn about the textile market.
 Both beginner and intermediate students will learn how to prevent and manage problems as they arise.
 Continuing Online Navajo Weaving Techniques helps beginning students with second pieces and will help both beginners and intermediate students deal with design and yarn selection.
 Each week, we will have a presentation on an outstanding weaver or style of weaving.
 Assistance is available between classes.

 - You must be able to warp your own loom.

 - You should know how to weave stripes and have some experience with joins.

 What to Expect in Hybrid Online Navajo Weaving Techniques

-Week 1: Let’s weave!
+- Let’s weave!
 You should have your loom warped and ready to start weaving, but it’s OK if you want to warp during class.
 Jennie and Gloria will assess your weaving and help you set your goals for the course.
-They’ll talk about the use of side selvage cords, and we will discuss design considerations.
-Be ready to talk about your previous weaving experience and show the work you’ve done so that Gloria and Jennie can assess your weaving level and help you progress.
+They’ll talk about using side selvage cords, and we will discuss design considerations.
+Be ready to talk about your previous weaving experience and show your work so that Gloria and Jennie can assess your weaving level and help you progress.

-Week 2: We’ll pester you if you put your fork down all the time and discuss efficient weaving techniques.
-We’ll take a look at how outlining can add visual impact to your design.
+- We’ll pester you if you always put your fork down and discuss efficient weaving techniques.
+We’ll look at how outlining can add visual impact to your design.
 We will discuss regional weaving styles.

 - We’ll talk about aspects of design.
 Gloria and Jennie will allow you to go as far as you want to with design, but you may want to consider variations or simplifications of what you had intended.